 mass and volume.
 A fatty acid analysis was performed using gas chromatography.

-Results: Osteoarthritis bone contained twice as much fat per unit volume of
+Osteoarthritis bone contained twice as much fat per unit volume of

 tissue as OP.
-Levels of n-6 fatty acids were elevated in Osteoarthritis,
+Levels of n-6 fatty acids were elevated in osteoarthritis,

 especially arachidonic acid (C20:4 n-6) which was almost double that found in

-the key to understanding why Osteoarthritis and OP lie at opposite ends of the
+the key to understanding why osteoarthritis and OP lie at opposite ends of the

 spectrum of bone masses.